Blosc/python-caterva/doc/source/getting_started/tutorial.md

 ```

 ## Persistent data
-When we create a Caterva array, we can save it on a frame file.
+When we create a Caterva array, we can we can specify where it will be stored.
 Then, we can access to this array whenever we want and it will still contain all the data as it is stored persistently.

 ```{code-cell} ipython3